Dr. Andrew Weil Talks About Gratitude

 Maybe.
 Investigators engaged in “happiness research” have made a case for gratitude as a contributor to health and well-being.
 These studies are an outgrowth of positive psychology research, which focuses on what makes individuals happier, fulfilled, and engaged in life.
 Gratitude is an example of a positive state of mind that can reduce risk of depression.

 In terms of measurable health benefits, researchers maintain that gratitude fosters optimism, which has been shown to positively influence the immune system.
-Optimism and other positive emotions are also associated with lowered production of the stress hormone cortisol and with reduced risk of chronic disease.
+Optimism and other positive emotions are also associated with lowered production of the stress hormone cortisol and reduced risk of chronic disease.

-Cultivating the habit of gratitude isn’t a bad idea, especially as we move into the new year.
+Cultivating a habit of gratitude isn’t a bad idea, especially as we move into the new year.
 A weekly gratitude journal could keep you focused on the positive aspects of life instead of its frustrations.
 Simply pausing daily to list a few things you have to be grateful for can enhance your health and happiness.

 We all can find reasons to be grateful: people we’re close to, the beauty and bounty of nature, pets and the companionship they offer and, of course, our health.